-You may take a reasonable number of days off as agreed with your manager where a close relative has died, is critically ill with a life-threatening illness, or has suffered a life-threatening injury.
+You may take compassionate leave of up to 2 days in each period of 12 consecutive months when a close relative has died, is critically ill with a life-threatening illness, or has suffered a life-threatening injury if your employment contract provides for such compassionate leave.
+The 12 month period starts on the first day on which the leave is taken.